hackergrrl/internet-of-buckets/README.md

 `rgb` is an array of size 3, with values between `0-255`.
 It represents the red, green, and blue components respectively.

+If provided, `cb` is a function that will be called once the write is complete.
+This can be be useful for e.g. synchronizing several buckets' updates.

 ## Install